piworks/angular-toggle-switch/README.md

 Toggle Switches for AngularJS (and optionally Bootstrap).
 Based off [Bootstrap switch](http://www.larentis.eu/switch/) by Matt Lartentis and forked from [cgarvis](https://github.com/cgarvis/angular-toggle-switch).

+**Note:** This repo was forked from [JumpLink's angular-toggle-switch] to provide a way for the package to be installed with npm.
+No other improvement or maintaining was foreseen.
+So any contribution should be made to the original repo at first and then be sent to this repo via a pull request.

 ![Preview](/preview.png)

 ## Demo